CRC: Fully General Model of Confidential Remote Computing: Conclusions Insights Gained

 \subsection{The Unified Computing Model}

-We use the lessons learned to build a unified architecture for \emph{Confidential Remote Computing} units, shown in Figure~\ref{fig:unified-architecture}.
+We use the lessons learned to build a unified architecture for \emph{\acrlong{crc}} units, shown in Figure~\ref{fig:unified-architecture}.
 Multiple hardware technologies and techniques are integrated into the ideal setting.
 A micro-kernel may not necessarily improve the security of the system by itself.
 Still, a formally verified micro-kernel for this architecture can improve the security of the overall system (one candidate for such a kernel is seL4~\cite{klein2009sel4}).
 A subset of the model can be used in smart grid systems, in e-voting systems or in hub/gateway systems of the Internet of Things (IoT).
 End-to-end cryptography can be used in isolated enclave applications.
 Enclave code can also contain applications utilising zero-knowledge proofs (ZKP), secure multi-party computation (SMPC) and fully homomorphic encryption (FHE) schemes.
+Enclave measurement might be done by \acrshort{sgx} instructions, SEV instructions, ARM's CCA or future instructions.